DanielMartensson/MataveID/examples/fisherfacesExample.md

 ```

 ### Step 5
-Not it's time to select the option `1.
+Now it's time to select the option `1.
 Collect data`.
 This option ask you the desired pooling settings.

 ```matlab